CyVerse-learning-materials/foss-2020/software_essentials/commandline.rst

 **Setup**
 ---------
+**Launch Atmosphere Instance**

+1. Go to `<https://atmo.cyverse.org/>`_ and click 'Projects' at the top of the page.

+2. Click the 'create new project' button and enter a name and description.

+3. Click 'images' at the top of the screen.

+4. Select the image called 'Ubuntu 18.04 GUI XFCE Base'

+5. Click launch.

+6. For this work you can leave all the settings as default and click 'launch instance'.

+**Once Instance is 'Active'**

+1. Click on the image name 'Ubuntu 18.04 GUI XFCE Base' in your project.

+2. Click 'Open Web Desktop' on the bottom right corner of the screen.

+3. On web desktop accept 'default config'.

+**Get Some Data**

+1. Click the globe icon at the bottom of the Desktop.
+This will open FireFox.

+2. Copy this link `<http://swcarpentry.github.io/shell-novice/data/data-shell.zip>`_ to the FireFox search bar to download the data.
+Choose 'save file'.

-1. Download `data-shell.zip <http://swcarpentry.github.io/shell-novice/data/data-shell.zip>`_ and move the file to your Desktop.
+3. To move the file to your (web) Desktop open the file manager (folder icon on Desktop).
+Open the downloads folder.
+Drag the 'data-shell.zip' file onto the Desktop.

-2. Unzip/extract the file.
-You should end up with a new folder called data-shell on your Desktop.
+4. Unzip/extract the file: Right click the file and select 'extract here'.
+You should end up with a new folder called 'data-shell' on your Desktop.

-3. Open a terminal and type cd, then press the Enter key.

-That last step will make sure you start with your home folder as your working directory.
-In the lesson, you will find out how to access the data in this folder.

-`Instructions on how to identify a Unix Shell program and open a new a shell <http://swcarpentry.github.io/shell-novice/setup.html>`_
+5. Open a terminal by selecting the command line icon at the bottom of the desktop.

+6. In the terminal, type cd and hit enter.

 **Background**
 --------------